coreemu/core/doc/install.rst

 .. index:: System requirements

-Any computer capable of running Linux or FreeBSD should be able to run CORE.
+Any computer capable of running Linux should be able to run CORE.
 Since the physical machine will be hosting numerous virtual machines, as a general rule you should select a machine having as much RAM and CPU resources as possible.

 A *general recommendation* would be: